pDANSE: Particle-based Data-driven Nonlinear State Estimation from Nonlinear Measurements: Introduction

 In this article, our contribution builds on our prior work \cite{ghosh2025pdanse}, on extending DANSE for handling nonlinear measurements.
 We have two major additions compared to our prior work.
 First, while the prior work explored semi-supervised learning as the principal learning framework for $\pdanse$, in this paper, we also explore the unsupervised learning of $\pdanse$.
 We show how the unsupervised learning formulation of $\pdanse$ arises naturally as a sub-case of semi-supervised learning when the labelled data is unavailable.
 Secondly, we extend the experimental study of our prior work \cite{ghosh2025pdanse} and investigate three additional nonlinear measurement systems comprising a cubic nonlinearity, a high-dimensional, camera model nonlinearity, and a Cartesian-to-spherical nonlinearity.
 These are explored in addition to the half-wave rectification nonlinearity shown in the prior work \cite{ghosh2025pdanse}.
 The experiments are carried out using a stochastic Lorenz-$63$ system as a benchmark nonlinear dynamical process \cite{lorenz1963deterministic}.
 We demonstrate cubic nonlinearity and a camera-model nonlinearity where unsupervised learning is used; then we demonstrate half-wave rectification nonlinearity and Cartesian-to-spherical nonlinearity where semi-supervised learning is used.
 The performance of $\pdanse$ is against the model-driven PF, which knows the underlying STM exactly at the time of inference.

 The outline of the paper is as follows: In Section \ref{sec:proposed_idea_pdanse}, we begin with a mathematical description of the problem formulation and provide a brief background on DANSE.
 We then introduce our proposed approach $\pdanse$, explaining the associated inference and learning problems.
-Next, in Section \ref{sec:experiments_and_results}, we describe our experimental setup, where we illustrate the BSE performance of $\pdanse$ for the stochastic Lorenz-$63$ system using the four different nonlinear measurement systems.
-Finally, in Section \ref{sec:conclusion}, we provide concluding remarks.
+Next, in Section \ref{sec:experiments_and_results}, we describe our experimental setup, where we illustrate the BSE performance of $\pdanse$ for the stochastic Lorenz-$63$ system using the four different nonlinear measurement systems. {We also show the performance of pDANSE for the stochastic Lorenz-$96$ system with a half-wave, rectified measurement system.} Finally, in Section \ref{sec:conclusion}, we provide concluding remarks.